Bromgard/rcblack/grammar/intro_nouns.md

 ## Weak Declensions

 The reason we call the declensions of the above nouns strong is because they communicate strong information about their grammatical case.
-The weak nouns are called so because they communicate weak grammatical information in their formations.
+The weak nouns are called so because they communicate weak grammatical information.
 Take a look at the following weak nouns:

 ### Weak Masculine, _tími_ (time)